charlesfrye/charlesfrye.github.io/_posts/2017-02-24-statistics-as-the-study.md

 <!--exc-->
 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>

+## Statistics as the Study of Push-forward Measures

 Statistics is frequently presented as a hodge-podge of techniques and tools, to the consternation of mathematicians,